MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 This is more common on Linux and MacOS systems.

 Ensure you add the npm global cache to your PATH.
-This is normally done as part of the NodeJS installer.
+This is normally done as part of the Node.js installer.

-You can use the TeamsFX CLI using the `teamsfx` command.
+You can use the CLI with the `teamsfx` command.
 Verify that the command is working by running `teamsfx -h`.

 > [!CAUTION]
 > Before you can run TeamsFX in PowerShell terminals, you need to enable the "remote signed" execution policy for PowerShell.
 For more information, refer to the [PowerShell documentation](/powershell/module/microsoft.powershell.core/about/about_signing).